dxw/playbook/guides/how-we-do-user-research.md

    For example:

-    - The participant may decide they don’t want to be recorded in a particular way
+    - The participant may decide they don’t want to be recorded in a particular way, so be prepared to switch from video to an audio-only recording, or to just take notes
-    - Your preferred device, app or service may not be working properly
+    - Your preferred device, app or service may not be working properly, so have an alternative like a paper notebook
-    - Your note taker, assistant or observer may not be able to join the session
+    - Your note taker, assistant or observer may not be able to join the session, so be prepared to take notes and recordings yourself

    Note that if the participant refuses all recording, including note taking, you may want to abandon the session.

-1. **Keep your notes and recordings secure**

-   As soon as possible after the session, transfer any notes and recordings from other devices to your dxw provided laptop.
-And from your laptop to the dxw Google Drive or the client’s research store.

-   Store only anonymised notes, quotes and images in tools like Miro and Tello.

 1. **Do not use your personal devices**

    Always use your dxw provided device, rather than your personal device, when taking notes and photos, or making recordings.

    Using our own devices in research means that personal data about research participants can be mixed into our personal data stores, like cloud photo libraries.
 And also runs the risk of participants, client staff and colleagues seeing our personal messages and  images.

-### Using the notes template

-We have a [template for a Google Sheet](https://drive.google.com/open?id=1r6xtVgHBFTDxbFGSqk3wXFDy_5JDwkBpGBHibnLKuwM) you can use to take notes during a research session.

-You can make a copy of the sheet for each research session, or make a copy for each batch of research and create tabs within the sheet for each research session.

-### Using a dxw provided camera

-Use a dxw provided camera to take photos and short videos during interviews, visits and workshops.

-Transfer the photos and recordings to your laptop and delete them from the camera as soon as possible.

 ### Using your dxw provided laptop